intro-to-data/Labs/Week 04/README.md

 ?t.test
 ```

-We are using the formular interface to define the t-test.
+We are using the formula interface to define the t-test.
 You can read
 the `charges~sex` as `charges as a function of sex`.
 In other words,
 does the average `charges` vary across `sex` in a statistically
-meaningful way?
+significant way?

 ```
 ## Run a t-test on the original data.